ThisIsManta/Enumerable/README.md

 `(number)` as a zero-based index.

 **Throws**
-an index was out of range
+an index was out of range.
-one or more parameters were not valid
+one or more parameters were not valid.

     new Enumerable(['La', 'Da', 'Dee']).peekAt(1);
     // This returns 'Da'